CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 #### Make HTTP request

 ```
-//This method makes HTTP GET calls to an endpoint.
+// This method makes HTTP GET calls to an endpoint.

 builder.Get();

 ```